Azya orbigera

 Azya orbigera, the globe-marked lady beetle, is a species of lady beetle in the family Coccinellidae.
 It is found in North America, Oceania, and South America.

+Description

+Adults reach a length of about 2.90-4.25 mm.
+They have a yellow head and greenish black dorsum.
+The elytron has a round discal spot.

 Subspecies

 These two subspecies belong to the species Azya orbigera: